na-na-hi/renget/archive/creamsan.md

 This is for my cards that use JS.
 Follow carefully or you'll get mustard gas (jk, worst case, the card will not work) Huge thanks to stscript anon for sharing how to enable JS with STScript: https://rentry.org/stscript Be sure to check the link as it explains more about why we do this setup.
+I also copied some of the codes there.
 ***

 ###Browser extension: